Phillip Phillips: 2012–2013: The World from the Side of the Moon

-Phillip Phillips released his debut album, The World from the Side of the Moon, on November 19, 2012.
+Phillips released his debut album, The World from the Side of the Moon, on November 19, 2012.
 The album was produced by Gregg Wattenberg, with Phillips writing or co-writing the majority of the disc.
 On November 6, 2012, "Where We Came From" was released for sale in advance of the album, and was a free download on pre-orders.
 The album debuted at No. 4 in the Billboard 200 with sales of 169,000 copies, and was certified Platinum by RIAA in August 2013.
-The World From The Side Of The Moon was on the Billboard Top 200 album chart for 61 weeks.
+The World from the Side of the Moon was on the Billboard Top 200 album chart for 61 weeks.
 That puts in number two of all the debut albums by American Idol winners.

-In January 2013, Phillip Phillips appeared on the cover of Billboard magazine with Interscope Records founder and CEO and American Idol mentor, Jimmy Iovine.
+In January 2013, Phillips appeared on the cover of Billboard magazine with Interscope Records founder and CEO and American Idol mentor, Jimmy Iovine.
 "Phillip is a true artist and the fact that people are embracing his album shows they accept him as an artist." said Iovine.

 On January 29, 2013, Phillips began a tour in North America as the opening act for Matchbox Twenty.
 He also headlined ten college dates in January with a four-piece acoustic band, and a further college tour with an electric band from March through May after his tour with Matchbox Twenty.
 Nine of his college tour dates were postponed due to a continuing health issue.

 From July 6 to October 5, 2013, he toured as the opening act for John Mayer's Born and Raised World Tour, followed by his own college tour and then further dates with John Mayer until December 17.
 He also performed at the international music festival Rock in Rio, in Rio de Janeiro on September 21, the same day as John Mayer and Bruce Springsteen.
 In 2014, a solo tour of Canada was also scheduled, as well as other dates in the US.

 The third single released from the album was "Where We Came From".

 "Gone, Gone, Gone" from the album was released as a single on February 11, 2013.
 Phillips performed the song live on the March 14, 2013 edition of American Idol.
 "Gone, Gone, Gone" was also used as the twelfth season's "send-off" song, played as the backing track for the montages that highlight each week's eliminated finalist.
 The song was also used in the film, The Amazing Spider-Man 2.

-Phillip Phillips capped off 2013 with a nomination from the American Music Awards for Best New Artist.
+Phillips capped off 2013 with a nomination from the American Music Awards for Best New Artist.
 He joined Kelly Clarkson and Carrie Underwood as the only American Idol winners to receive this nomination.